National Parks of Poland

 There are 23 national parks in Poland.
-These were formerly run by the Polish Board of National Parks (Polish: Krajowy Zarząd Parków Narodowych), but in 2004 responsibility for them was transferred to the Ministry of the Environment.
+These were formerly run by the Polish Board of National Parks (Polish: Krajowy Zarząd Parków Narodowych), but in 2004 responsibility for their management was transferred to what is now the Ministry of Climate and the Environment.
 Most national parks are divided into strictly and partially protected zones.
-Additionally, they are usually surrounded by a protective buffer zone called otulina.
+They currently encompass around 186000 hectares of forest, or around 2% of all the country's woodlands.